zama-ai/fhevm/docs/getting_started/fhevm/contracts.md

 # Deploy initial contracts

-0/ Prerequisites: First, git clone `fhevm` repo main branch, install dependencies with `npm i` (node.js version should be at least `20`), then create a`.env` file in root of the repo.
+0/ Prerequisites: First, git clone `fhevm` repo and checkout the [`0.6.0-0` prerelease branch](https://github.com/zama-ai/fhevm/tree/v0.6.0-0), install dependencies with `npm i` (node.js version should be at least `20`), then create a`.env` file in root of the repo.

-1/ Fill correct values in the `.env` file by first copying the [`.env.example.deployment` file](https://github.com/zama-ai/fhevm/blob/main/.env.example.deployment).
+1/ Fill correct values in the `.env` file by first copying the [`.env.example.deployment` file](https://github.com/zama-ai/fhevm/blob/v0.6.0-0/.env.example.deployment).
 Your `.env` file should have the following format, while replacing the 2 private keys values `PRIVATE_KEY_FHEVM_DEPLOYER` and `PRIVATE_KEY_GATEWAY_DEPLOYER` with your own keys, and taking the KMS addresses to be aligned with what is used by KMS, as well as the `ADDRESS_GATEWAY_RELAYER` relayer address to be aligned with the Gateway service, and the `ADDRESS_COPROCESSOR` coprocessor account address to be aligned with the coprocessor service:

 ```